appuio/docs/services/02_general_concepts.rst

 ^^^^^^^

 TODO: extend once it has been used in the example
+TODO: usage with docker? runners useful too?

 Jenkins is the most popular open source continuous integration solution.
 With a vast amount of plugins available, it is extendable to be able to fit almost any use case.

 To use Jenkins, you need to create a so called **Jenkinsfile** that specifies all the jobs (the "pipeline") that Jenkins should execute.
 You also need to add a webhook to your source repository such that Jenkins gets notified on changes to the codebase.

-It will then execute your pipeline on any changes to the codebase.
+Some real examples on using Jenkins for continuous integration will be presented in the chapters on the Users and Orders services.

 **Relevant Readings / Resources**